Help for staff

 The University has installed Open Dyslexic Font on all University computers for staff.
 OpenDyslexic is a range of fonts which can help improve readability for readers with dyslexia.
 Regular, bold, italic, and bold-italic styles are all available within the fonts.

 To access this:

-- Type application catalogue into the search box
+- Type software centre into the search box.

 For more general information on the service please contact Viki Galt, Disability Information Officer, Information Services, contact details below.